johnax0/OCMar/README.md

         1. Ghidra: https://github.com/NationalSecurityAgency/ghidra
         2. X64dbg: https://x64dbg.com/

-For Details, there will be another repository dedicated for guidance.
-Stay tune!
+For Details, there is guidance on my repository.
+Feel free to check them!